gavinhickford/theograph/README.md

 D3 Theograph

-This is a very simple experimental app to use D3 to render a 'gods eye' view of patient events, allowing a user to focus in on certain periods of time.
+This is a very simple experimental app to use D3 to render a 'God's eye' view of patient events, allowing a user to focus in on certain periods of time.

 To create this project, I used the tutorial on http://cwbuecheler.com/web/tutorials/2013/node-express-mongo/ as a rough guide.
-I started with a theograph renderer created for display in a simple web page.
-This has now been updated as a node.js application, using a mongodb database and using Jade for UI templating.
+I started with a theograph renderer created for display in a simple web page, and have updated it as a node.js application, using a mongodb database and using Jade for UI templating.

 To run this locaaly you'll need the following installed:

 1. Node.js - see the node website at http://nodejs.org/